This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is bronchiectasis?

-Bronchiectasis is a lung condition that causes your bronchi to permanently widen.
-Your bronchi are larger airways which help carry air in and out of your lungs.
+Bronchiectasis is a condition that causes mucus to collect in your airway.
+Chronic respiratory infections or inflammation cause the bronchi to become thick.
+Bronchi are larger airways that help carry air in and out of your lungs.
 Your lungs make mucus to trap and remove germs and irritants that you breathe.
-In bronchiectasis, your lungs cannot clear mucus as it would normally.
-This may lead to infections, inflammation, and scarring in your lungs and may make it difficult to breathe.
+Bronchiectasis prevents your lungs from clearing the mucus.
+This leads to more infections and inflammation, and scarring in your lungs.

 What are the signs and symptoms of bronchiectasis?

 Periods of active signs and symptoms are called exacerbations.